-Visiting faculty/scholars are eligible for special medical benefit coverage with Blue Care Network - Health Central (Plan 7).
+Visiting faculty/scholars are eligible for special health plan coverage with Blue Cross Blue Shield of Michigan.
 These benefits are provided in recognition of the fact that many visiting faculty/scholars are enrolled in national or other private institutional health programs in the U.S.A or abroad, which do not provide them coverage when appointed at MSU.
-Individuals eligible for this program are visiting faculty/scholars: 1) who are appointed without pay or with pay on appointments of less than 50% time and/or for less than nine months, who will return to their home university, agency, firm or other institution after a limited appointment period at Michigan State University; and 2) who are currently enrolled in a medical benefit program which is not available to them while appointed at Michigan State University.
+Individuals eligible for this program are visiting faculty/scholars: 1) who are appointed without pay or with pay on appointments of less than 50% time and/or for less than nine months, who will return to their home university, agency, firm or other institution after a limited appointment period at Michigan State University; and 2) who are currently enrolled in a health plan which is not available to them while appointed at Michigan State University.

-Information relating to the Blue Care Network - Health Central benefit plan which is available to eligible visiting faculty and/or scholars is indicated below:
+Information relating to the Blue Cross Blue Shield of Michigan benefit plans available to eligible visiting faculty and/or scholars is indicated below:

-- 1. Such individuals are eligible for Blue Care Network Health Central "Plan 7."
-Please note that Plan 7 has a six-month exclusion for pre-existing conditions (including pregnancy). - 2.
-Eligible visiting faculty/scholars must enroll for the Blue Care Network Health Central coverage during the first sixty days following their initial appointment date.
-Otherwise, they will not be eligible to participate in this program.
-Coverage is effective the first day of the month following application. - 3.
-Individuals participating in this program must pay the premiums.
-Blue Care Network Health Central will bill eligible visiting faculty/scholars directly for the costs of participation.
-Upon enrollment, eligible individuals must pay the first three months' premium and complete the necessary paper work required by Health Central. - 4.
+- 1. Such individuals are eligible for the Blue Cross Blue Shield of Michigan traditional or Blue Preferred (PPO) plans. - 2.
+Eligible visiting faculty/scholars must enroll for coverage during the first sixty days following their initial appointment date.
+Otherwise, they will not be eligible to participate in a plan. - 3.
+Individuals participating in this plan must pay the premiums.
+Blue Cross Blue Shield of Michigan will bill eligible visiting faculty/scholars directly for the costs of participation. - 4.
 To provide eligibility under this program, unit administrators should contact the Office of the Assistant Provost and Assistant Vice President for Academic Human Resources.
-Further, individuals should be appointed with a "Visiting" prefix before the title and, in the "comments" section of the applicable appointment form, the following should be indicated: "Visiting Faculty/Scholar eligible to participate in special medical benefits plan with Blue Care Network Health Central."
-After eligibility is confirmed, the visiting faculty/scholar should contact the enrollment representative at Blue Care Network Health Central (322-8022) to complete application materials.
+Further, individuals should be appointed with a "Visiting" prefix before the title and, in the "comments" section of the applicable appointment form, the following should be indicated: "Visiting Faculty/Scholar eligible to participate in special health plan with Blue Cross Blue Shield of Michigan."
+After eligibility is confirmed, the visiting faculty/scholar should contact the Blue Cross Blue Shield of Michigan at the MSU Dedicated Service Unit (322-4447) to complete application materials.